 Rubber tees vs supple TPU.

 Stiff rubber mashes flat over time.
-Supple TPU returns to shape.
+Supple TPU flexes on contact and returns to shape, so the height stays honest and the needle points spring back.

 The material difference